Short Answer: Bigleaf hydrangeas wilt because their stomata don't close when under heat stress. It is probably not dying, but read on to make sure.

 - Mulch your plants - Mulch conserves moisture too.
 Run your drip irrigation under your mulch.
 You can spread your mulch 2 to 4" think, but keep it 2" away from the base of the plants - there aren't any feeder roots in that area, plus mulch is a cover for insects to get at your plants.
 Here are instructions on How to Plant a Shrub, including a diagram portraying mulching.

 - Sun/Shade balance - Make sure your diva hydrangeas are getting only morning sun or dappled shade.
-In the Deep South, that's until about 11am.
+In the Deep South, that's full sun until about 11am.

 - Plant types with thicker, waxier leaves - the waxy layer seems to conserve moisture better.
 I have seen Cherry Explosion hydrangea doing well later into the day than other types could possibly fare.